StanfordSNR/connection-splitting/README.md

 ./deps/node0.sh
 ```

 The instructions assume your working directory is `~/connection-splitting`.
-The
-raw data from emulation benchmarks is written to `~/connection-splitting/data`.
-The Jupyter notebooks assume that the raw data is located at
+The Jupyter notebooks read and write raw data to `~/connection-splitting/data`.
-`~/connection-splitting/data`:
+Initialize this directory with raw data:

 ```
 tar xvf 2025-01-15-data.tar.gz
 ```

 Follow the instructions in [`notebook/`](https://github.com/StanfordSNR/connection-splitting/tree/main/notebook)
-to setup your Jupyter notebook kernel and access it from your local machine.
+to setup your Python kernel and access the notebook from your local machine.

 ### Explore notebooks